Kim Kardashian Shares Never-Before-Seen Selfies With Her Son ‘Sainty Boo’ — See Pics

 Saint West — See Pics

 Kim and Kanye make the most beautiful babies, as Saint is so darn precious and his older sister North, three, is the cutest little girl ever.
-We know that the reality star has had a rough go of her pregnancies with both of her beloved kids, so fingers crossed they’re able to bring one more aborable child into this world!
+We know that the reality star has had a rough go of her pregnancies with both of her beloved kids, so fingers crossed they’ll be able to bring one more adorable child into this world!

 HollywoodLifers, who do you think Saint looks more like, Kim or Kanye?
 Or is he a perfect combination of both of his parents?